 The mission of the Early Care and Education Program of Piedmont Technical College is to provide the community with professional early educators who are knowledgeable, competent, committed and capable of providing quality professional care for all children.
 The program’s graduates are able to evaluate and assess children and make quality developmentally appropriate decisions for children’s learning.
 Through the extensive study of NAEYC standards and the NAEYC Code of Ethical Conduct our students are provided the knowledge needed to support advocacy for children and the profession of early educators.

 Student Learning Outcomes: aligned to NAEYC Program Standards:

 Promoting Child Development and Learning

 1a: Knowing and understanding young children’s characteristics and needs, from birth through age 8.

-1b: Knowing and understanding the multiple influences on development and learning
+1b: Knowing and understanding the multiple influences on early development and learning

 Building Family and Community Relationships